Kowshalya-Eswar/agrofarm/README.md

 Payment status (completed, partially paid) determined by total amount paid against order total.

-Retrieve payments (admin can see all, regular users see their own; filter by order_id or transactionId).
+Retrieve payments (admin can see all, regular users see their own; filter by orderId or transactionId).

 Admin functionality: Update payment status.